-Our original plans had been changed because of civil unrest in Peru particularly in Puno where we were planning to spend a day or so around THE lake and then fly out of there to Lima.
-Little did anyone know but we faced social ‘issues’ in La Paz however ….. after an absolute shocker of an overnight bus trip from Uyuni, La Paz was an experience I shan’t describe in much detail.
+Our original itinerary had been to travel to Puno, Peru to spend a day or so around Lake Titicaca and then fly on to Lima.
+But because of civil unrest in Peru particularly in Puno region, we were diverted to La Paz.
+Little did anyone know but we faced social ‘issues’ in La Paz also however ….. after an absolute shocker of an overnight bus trip from Uyuni, La Paz was an experience I shan’t describe in much detail.
 Suffice it to say it is a dense dirty city that sprawls up the sides of a deep canyon.

 |

-Street people, mostly the indigenous Aymara, descendants of the Incas, squat along the sidewalks and gutters eking out an existence by whatever means.
+Street people, mostly the indigenous Aymara (descendants of the Incas) squat along the sidewalks and gutters eking out an existence by whatever means.
 It’s a different life to what we had seen so far in Chile and Bolivia.
-Our first day there explosives were detonating around us.
-It was a bit scary even once we knew they were 'firecrackers' according to our guide.
+Throughout our first day explosives were detonating around us.
+It was a bit scary even if, according to our guide, they were 'firecrackers' .
 There was a city-wide demonstration/protest instigated by the teachers to try to force the government to become a formal socialist State.
-It is ongoing with planned city lockdowns and demonstrations on every intersection over the weekend starting Friday when we’re due back in town from ….. but that is a few days away and one doesn’t want to get ‘anxious’.
+The protests are ongoing with planned city lockdowns and demonstrations on every intersection over the weekend starting Friday.
 And to think we were trying to avoid social unrest in Peru!

 |